harveyzr/Weather-Dashboard/README.md

  ## Description
 The main goal of this application is to use the skills we learned in class to create a weather dashboard.

- Code quiz is the fourth challenge for the Ohio State coding bootcamp.
+ Weather Dashboard is the sixth challenge for the Ohio State coding bootcamp.
 -	My motivation for this project was to become proficient at coding HTML, CSS, Javascript, and bootstrap.
 -	Building this project allowed me to implement coding techniques that I have been studying for the 6 weeks.
 -	This page was a perfect example of real-world practices and solved the problem of assignments with no starter code.